threeplanetssoftware/apple_cloud_notes_parser/README.md

 ### Options

 The options that are currently supported are:
+2. `-f | --file FILE`: Tells the program to look only at a specific file that is identified.
 1. `-i | --itunes-dir DIRECTORY`: Tells the program to look at an iTunes backup folder.
-2. `-f | --file FILE`: Tells the program to look only at a specific file that is identified.
+4. `-m | --mac DIRECTORY`: Tells the program to look at a folder from a Mac.
+5. `-o | --output-dir DIRECTORY`: Changes the output folder from the default `./output` to the specified one.
 3. `-p | --physical DIRECTORY`: Tells the program to look at a physical backup folder.
-4. `-m } --mac DIRECTORY`: Tells the program to look at a folder from a Mac.
-4. `-o | --output-dir DIRECTORY`: Changes the output folder from the default `./output` to the specified one.
+7. `-w | --password-file FILE`: Tells the program which password list to use
-5. `-h | --help`: Prints the usage information.
+6. `-h | --help`: Prints the usage information.

 ## How It Works